Get a FREE Quote - Call 1800 622 455

 Establishing New Turf

-If you’ve recently installed your new StrathAyr lawn, consistent watering is critical to success.
+If you’ve recently installed your new StrathAyr lawn, consistent watering is vital to its success.
 Turf is a perishable product that must be watered as soon as it’s laid.
-This helps the slabs knit into the soil and begin forming deep root systems that will sustain your lawn for years.
+This helps the slabs knit into the soil and begin forming deep root systems that will sustain your lawn for years, ensuring it remains durable and perfected for play.

 During the establishment phase, water two to three times daily for the first fourteen days, increasing frequency during extreme heat.
 From weeks three to four, reduce to once daily as roots begin to establish.
 After four weeks, shift to deep watering two to three times per week.

-Always water enough so the soil beneath the slabs stays damp, not just the surface.
-Check this by gently lifting a corner of the turf to assess soil moisture.
+Always water enough that you are soaking through the surface, to ensure the soil beneath the slabs stays damp.
+You can check this by gently lifting a corner of the turf to assess soil moisture.

 Choosing the Right Irrigation System